 Usability tests require users to complete a certain set of tasks prepared by the UX research team.
-This is one of the most powerful UX research tools.
+This is one of the most powerful UX research techniques.
 If you plan to use just one method to test your product, Nielson Norman Group advises you to choose usability testing.

 - Moderated testing: This is usually carried out in specially equipped labs.
 Independent facilitators, who explain the process, lead the users and ask follow-up questions.
 It is efficient because it allows the gathering of the maximum amount of information.